 Christmas is a time filled with many exciting things.
 Often there are gifts and gatherings, food and good times.
 But more than anything else, Christmas must be seen as a time for us to step back and take in the deep and rich meaning of this sacred event.
 We must see, first, that God entered our human condition and, in doing so, is able to identify with all that we experience in life.
 God understands human life!
 He lived it.

-Second, we must understand that the birth of the Savior of the world and His appearance to shepherds reveals that each and every one of us is invited to come and meet Him.
+Second, we must understand that the birth of the Savior of the World and His appearance to shepherds reveals that each and every one of us is invited to come and meet Him.
 God humbled Himself in the most profound way so that we could come to know Him and His perfect love for us.
 “Do not be afraid,” as the angel said, to come and behold the Christ who came as your Savior.
 Do not be afraid to come to meet Him, love Him, adore Him and get to know Him.
 God is given to us, today, as an infant.
 Small, weak, fragile and innocent.
 Do not be afraid to gaze upon His humble presence and to give glory to God for His blessed coming.

 Lord, I love You and adore You.
 I thank You for the unfathomable gift of Your divine presence among us.
 I thank You, especially, for the invitation You offer me to join the poor shepherds as they come to adore You.
 May this Christmas celebration be one in which I understand, more deeply, the incredible love You have for all Your children.
 May I know that You came for me, to save me and to invite me to worship.
 May I, this day, enter into that worship and adoration with all the Heavenly Host.
 Jesus, I trust in You.

 Sunday in the Octave of Christmas (or if there is no Sunday, December 30)

 On this, the Sunday within the Octave of Christmas, we honor the Holy Family of Jesus, Mary and Joseph.
 In honoring them, we also honor all families, big or small.
 And in honoring all families, we honor the family of God, the Church.
 But most especially, we focus in on the hidden, day-to-day life of the Holy Family of Nazareth.